Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 informative = ['what', 'who', 'when', 'where', 'which', 'why', 'how', 'can ']

-Sentence Transformers is a python framework from sbert.net that allows us to compute sentence and text embeddings.
-It can then compare similarities allowing us to use it to cluster keywords.
+Sentence Transformers — A Python framework from sbert.net that computes sentence and text embeddings, then compares similarities to cluster keywords.

 import sys